-INTRODUCTION:
+INTRODUCTION

 (Optional) Review the Bible verses: Psalm 19:1-2.
-Use verse 2 to transition into the next section about knowledge.
+Use Verse 2 to transition into the next section about knowledge.

 - How many of you know someone who is really smart?
-Ask a few of the students who raised their hand to talk about the smart person they know. - What are some things that they have taught you?
+Ask a few of the students who raised their hand to talk about the smart person they know. - What are some of the things they have taught you?
 Allow several students to share.